Financial-Times/next-monitor-express/README.md

 ```

-### concise mode for development
+### concise mode

-the following config are used by default in .env to have concise log in dev:
+**recommended for development or debugging**

+In concise mode, only the success/failure of the operation would be logged, and action leading to the operation would be included in the error log; input params of the action would be omitted;

+.env:
 ```
 AUTO_LOG_LEVEL=concise
 LOGGER_MUTE_FIELDS=stack, contentType, result, category, transactionId, requestId
 ```

-In concise mode, only the success/failure of the actions would be logged, which would be tagged with operation and service they have been threaded; params in function calls wouldn't be logged.

 [good request](http://localhost:5000/good-session):
 ```